 If you’re choosing to release your course as a SCORM package, you have the option to choose from two different SCORM versions (or tracking modes).
 These are SCORM 1.2 and SCORM 2004.
 Each version has slight differences in the way they track success which you may want to consider before releasing.

-SCORM uses two verbs to define a learner’s success.
-These verbs are ‘Completed’ and ‘Passed’.
-A learner can achieve these verbs depending on the actions they’ve taken in the course.
-Completing pages and interactions contributes towards progress which is then used to determine whether or not the learner achieves the ‘Completed’ verb.
+SCORM uses two verbs to define a learner’s success status.
+These verbs are Completed and Passed.
+A learner can achieve these statuses depending on the actions they’ve taken in the course.
+Completing pages and interactions contributes towards progress which is then used to determine whether or not the learner achieves the Completed status.
 Answering questions on scored pages contributes to a learner’s score.
-This is used to determine whether or not the learner achieves the ‘Passed’ verb.
+This is used to determine whether or not the learner achieves the Passed status.

-Another way in which they differ is how much suspend data they can hold for bookmarking.
-However, this only applies to the Backup SCORM release type as it is the only release type we offer which uses suspend data for bookmarking.
+Another way in which they differ is how much suspend data the Backup SCORM release type can hold for bookmarking.
+Backup SCORMs are the only release type we offer which uses suspend data for bookmarking.
 The other release types use our own bookmarking micro-service and aren’t subject to these limitations.
 You can read more about this in Understanding bookmarking in Elucidat.